-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap SR-22 Auto Insurance Quotes in Ohio

-Ohio drivers that have had their licenses suspended, either due to significant moving violations or driving uninsured, may be required to file an SR-22 to reinstate their driving privileges.
-SR-22 forms can only be filed with the Ohio BMV by an insurer, and you'll first need to purchase either auto insurance or a financial responsibility bond that meets the state's requirements.
+Ohio drivers who have had their license suspended due to DUI, a serious ticket or driving uninsured may be required to file an SR-22 to reinstate their driving privileges.
+SR-22 forms can only be filed with the Ohio Bureau of Motor Vehicles (BMV) by an insurer, and they cost about $50 to $65.

 What is an SR-22 in Ohio?

-- An owners auto insurance policy that meets the state's minimum liability requirements
+- An owner's auto insurance policy that meets the state's minimum liability requirements.

-- A non-owners auto insurance policy that meets the state's minimum liability requirements
+- A non-owner's auto insurance policy that meets the state's minimum liability requirements.

-- A financial responsibility bond
+- A financial responsibility bond.

-If you don't own a car or move out of Ohio, you'll still be required to file an SR-22 in the state for the court-determined number of years.
+If you don't own a car or you move out of Ohio, you'll still be required to have an SR-22 in Ohio for the court-determined number of years.

-Why Would I Need to File an SR-22 in Ohio?
+Why would I need to file an SR-22 in Ohio?